Marcus Browne (footballer): Middlesbrough

 On 26 July 2019, Browne signed a four-year deal with Championship club Middlesbrough for an officially undisclosed transfer fee.

+Oxford United (second loan)

 Browne re-joined Oxford United on 9 January 2020 on a loan deal until the end of the 2019–20 season.

 Oxford United

-In January 2022 Browne signed a two and a half-year contract with Oxford United for an undisclosed fee.
+In January 2022 Browne signed a two-and-a-half-year contract with Oxford United for an undisclosed fee.
 Browne's contract included the option of an extra 12 months.

+AFC Wimbledon

+On 14 January 2025, Browne signed for League Two side Wimbledon on a deal until the end of the 2024/25 season.
+The signing was financed by John Green through EA Sports FC streaming funds.

+On 27 June 2025, the club announced he had signed a new two-year deal.

 Style of play

 Oxford United manager Karl Robinson praised the player upon his arrival at the club, stating, "He is technically very good, he sees a pass and will score goals so he is very talented and we know there were a lot of clubs chasing him."

 Upon his arrival at the Teesside-based club, Middlesbrough manager Jonathan Woodgate stated, "Marcus is an exciting, hungry young player who wants to come and play for this football club.
 He's just what we need.
 He can play in three different positions and he is quick.
 I watched a lot of games for Oxford last season and he's not only the type of player we want here, but he's also the type we can improve, and he will get better."